celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Abstract

-This CIP proposes to set limits for the number of PFBs and non-PFBs per block and set the limit for transaction size.
+This CIP proposes to set limits for the number of PFB and non-PFB messages per block and set the limit for transaction size.
 Concretely, the proposal is to set the limits to 600 PFBs and 200 non-PFB transactions per block and set the transaction size limit to 2MiB.
+Setting PFB and non-PFB limits is not consensus-breaking, but setting the transaction size limit is.

 ## Specification